-LA to the Bay (Winter) » Review by William Gillard
+LA to the Bay (Winter - Until March 2017) » Review by Will

 Before we even started the tour, out tour manager Adri established herself as our hilarious guide through the best the US west coast has to offer.
 We quickly realised that she knew what she was talking about, and had done this tour enough times to know every funny aspect you could imagine.

 We started off in LA but quickly headed off the San Diego, where the beachy lifestyle and laid back atmosphere was an instant hit with everyone on the tour.
 The nightlife and parties beckoned many on the tour, and for the under 21's, new ways to have fun needed to be found.
 Having grown accustomed to 18 being the drinking and gambling age, there were aspect that were not enjoyed by myself and a few other people.
 However, this sometimes worked to our advantage.
 On our second day, we had the choice of the zoo or Sea World, and from past visits to San Diego, I knew that the zoo was the place to go.
 The price, as well as the choice of things to do made it the clear winner in my head, and clearly many others as well, seeing as the majority of the group went there that day.
 The accommodation was fine, nothing fancy, but we were told that money had been diverted from our San Diego accommodation to improve Vegas' hotel.

 From San Diego we headed straight to Phoenix, Arizona, and further still to the very well off neighbourhood of Scottsdale.
 Our accommodation here was next to a very big and very fancy mall, where a few of us made sure we had everything we needed for Vegas.
 Our dinner that night was not included but we all went and had a fantastic time, drinking, eating delicious ribs and 3-foot cotton candy.